Canner/vulcan-sql/README.md

 </details>

-### Step 2: Build self-served documentation and catalog
+### Step 2: Build self-serve documentation and catalog

 Vulcan will automatically build documentation and catalog.